Distributed generation: Solar power

-Photovoltaics, by far the most important solar technology for distributed generation of solar power, uses solar cells assembled into solar panels to convert sunlight into electricity.
-It is a fast-growing technology doubling its worldwide installed capacity every couple of years.
+Photovoltaics uses solar cells assembled into solar panels to convert sunlight into electricity.
+It is a growing technology, doubling its worldwide installed capacity every couple of years.
 PV systems range from distributed, residential, and commercial rooftop or building integrated installations, to large, centralized utility-scale photovoltaic power stations.

 The predominant PV technology is crystalline silicon, while thin-film solar cell technology accounts for about 10 percent of global photovoltaic deployment.
 In recent years, PV technology has improved its sunlight to electricity conversion efficiency, reduced the installation cost per watt as well as its energy payback time (EPBT) and levelised cost of electricity (LCOE), and has reached grid parity in at least 19 different markets in 2014.

 As most renewable energy sources and unlike coal and nuclear, solar PV is variable and non-dispatchable, but has no fuel costs, operating pollution, as well as greatly reduced mining-safety and operating-safety issues.
 It produces peak power around local noon each day and its capacity factor is around 20 percent.